franciskyalo/Customer-Churn-Project/README.md

 ## Evaluation

-A randomforest classifier and a xgboost classifeirs were chosen as the two best models and compared against each other according to their performance on predicting new unseen data. in line with the business problem.
-The xgboost model was chosen as the model for deployment as it had and accuracy of 90% and a recall of 79%.
+A randomforest classifier and a xgboost classifeirs were chosen as the two best models and compared against each other according to their performance on predicting new unseen data. in line with the business problem. **The xgboost model was chosen as the model for deployment as it had and accuracy of 90% and a recall of 79%**.

 ## Recommendations